Quick Reads: Magical Latherin!

 About the Author

-Dr. Désirée Braganza received her equine behaviorist qualifications from the Natural Animal Centre, then located in the UK and South Africa.
+Dr. Désirée Braganza received her equine behaviorist qualifications from the Natural Animal Centre, located in South Africa.
 As a member of Bodhi Horse Practice, she collaborates with equine professionals worldwide on research projects specific to experiences of domesticated horses from an ethological lens.
 She is a horse partner, a rider, and has cared for and supported numerous horses over the years.
-Désirée recently relocated from Northern California and is now based in Athens, Georgia, USA.
+Désirée recently relocated from Northern California and is now based in Monroe, Georgia, USA.
 She consults internationally in-person and virtually.

 Previous